Healthy Eating Plate and Healthy Eating Pyramid

 5. Drink water, coffee, or tea—not sugary beverages—and drink alcohol in moderation, if at all.
 What you drink is as important to your health as what you eat.
 Water is the best choice, and coffee and tea also have health benefits.
 Sugary drinks are the worst choice, because they add empty calories, leading to weight gain, in addition to raising the risk of diabetes and heart disease.
 Limit milk and dairy to one to two servings per day, since high dairy intake can increase the risk of some diseases, and go easy on juice, since it is high in sugar.
 Moderate alcohol consumption can have real health benefits for many people, but it’s not for everyone; those who don’t drink shouldn’t feel that they need to start.
 Read more about healthy drinks.

 The Healthy Eating Pyramid image on this Web site is owned by the Harvard University.
 It may be downloaded and used without permission for educational and other non-commercial uses with proper attribution, including the following copyright notification and credit line: Copyright © 2008.
 For more information about The Healthy Eating Pyramid, please see The Nutrition Source, Department of Nutrition, Harvard School of Public Health,, and Eat, Drink, and Be Healthy, by Walter C. Willett, M.D., and Patrick J. Skerrett (2005), Free Press/Simon & Schuster Inc. Any other use, including commercial reuse or mounting on other systems, requires permission from the Department of Nutrition at Harvard School of Public Health.
-To request permission, please contact us using the on this Web site.
+To request permission, please contact us using this .

 The aim of the Harvard School of Public Health Nutrition Source is to provide timely information on diet and nutrition for clinicians, allied health professionals, and the public.
 The contents of this Web site are not intended to offer personal medical advice.
 You should seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Web site.
 The information does not mention brand names, nor does it endorse any particular products.